-Dietetics Focus Student Orientation
+Dietetics Student Orientation

-Once Dietetics Focus students have completed the enhancement pathway course work, all affiliation agreements are finalized, and all first-year hours are secured and approved, students will be enrolled in the Dietetics Focus Orientation.
-The Dietetics Focus Orientation is a required orientation that contains various activities, including required trainings, forms and readings, which must be completed prior to beginning the core courses.
-By reviewing and completing these modules student's will be better prepared when going into the first SEL experiences.
+Students will be enrolled in the SEL Prep Course (previously called the Dietetics Focus Orientation) upon receiving approval to start outreach to preceptors.
+The SEL Prep Course is a required course that contains various activities, including required trainings, forms and readings, which must be completed prior to beginning the MSAN-Dietetics core courses.
+By reviewing and completing these modules, student's will be better prepared when going into the first SEL experiences.

-Dietetics Focus Student Orientation Day
+Dietetics Student Orientation Day

-Students that have been approved to start the MSAN Dietetics Focus core courses are required to attend the Dietetics Focus Orientation Day.
-This will take place on the first Thursday after the core courses starts.
-Dietetics Focus students will be sent a document to review prior to the meeting.
+All MSAN-Dietetics students are required to attend the MSAN-Dietetics Orientation Day.
+This will take place on the first Thursday after the MSAN-Dietetics courses starts, three times per year.
+MSAN-Dietetics students will be sent information, via videos and handouts, to review prior to the meeting.